-Take a look at our handy diagram to identify common pain points, and read our solutions to help stop them in their tracks before they become a bigger issue.
+Take a look at our handy diagram to identify common pain points

 If this is a persistent problem, consider changing the way your workstation is set up to avoid straining your eyes.
 The top of your monitor should be at eye level, and you should be positioned directly in front of your screen, at least an arms’ length from the monitor.
-If you’re working from a laptop, then you might want to purchase an ergonomic laptop stand which can help to create a healthier position for working.
+This healthy distance prevents eye strain and ensures that you aren’t awkwardly twisting your neck and head in order to see what you’re doing properly.
+If you’re working from a laptop, then you might want to purchase an ergonomic laptop stand which can help to create a healthier working position.

 Alternatively, you could consider an ergonomic wrist rest that will support you as you type.
 Combine these solutions with the use of an ergonomic mouse to ease pain while you’re scrolling, and lessen the chance of further issues arising.